jadecci/cbpp/unit_test/README.md

 The unit test is successful is the screen prints `The two volumes are identical`.

+This should take about `2h40m` to run.

-This should take about `to-be-clocked` to run.
+If only prediction steps need to be tested, an existing combined FC file can be used while commenting out step 1-3.
+This light version of unit test should take about `13m` to run.